 All staff members are screened at the start of each shift; including taking their temperature.
 Staff members not feeling well or having any symptoms have been directed to stay home.
 New patients to the campus spend at least three days in our medical wing, regardless of their withdrawal management needs.
 We have nurses on campus around the clock; and our Medical Director and Nurse Practitioner are ensuring all infectious disease protocols are followed.

 Any patients showing symptoms of infectious disease are transferred home and our medical team will coordinate care with the individual’s local healthcare provider.
 Individuals may return to treatment when they have been cleared by their healthcare provider and our medical staff, following a period of being symptom free as outlined by the CDC.

-In all of our treatment centers we have increased the frequency of disinfection of high touch areas and the availability of hand sanitizer.
+In all of our outpatient treatment centers, we are taking the temperature of visitors, patients and staff members daily and we have increased the frequency of disinfection of high touch areas and the availability of hand sanitizer.
+As well as monitoring group sizes to ensure the ability to maintain social distancing.
 We continue to emphasize hand washing and cough hygiene, posting additional DOH “how to” signs to help patients remember.
 Individuals in outpatient and all staff are asked to stay home if at all ill.
 Screening reminders are posted at each front desk.

 We will continue to address new concerns with patients, visitors, and staff well-being as our focus.
 We are evaluating the spread of the virus with the understanding of the urgency necessary to treat addiction.
 We are focused on making adjustments that enable us to continue to care for all involved.
 Please contact us with additional questions.
 You can call us at 425-823-3116 or email at email@example.com.